-I like to have the processor running, then pour in the seeds through the shoot in a steady stream.
+I like to have the processor running, then pour in the seeds through the chute in a steady stream.

 Here it is, already creaming (so quickly)